Lačni Franz: Mainstream success (1983–1989)

 The band resumed their activities in 1983, with the release of their third studio album Ne mi dihat za ovratnik (Don't Breathe Down My Neck).
 The album featured less complex, more communicative sound, bringing blues–oriented tracks "Prosim, pazi da mi ne pohodiš podočnjakov" ("Please, Be Careful Not to Step on the Bags Under My Eyes"), "Prvi maj" ("May 1") and the elegiac "Lipa zelenela je" ("The Linden Tree Turned Green"), as well as the band's first major hit, the title track.
 Following the album release, Predin acted in Karpo Godina's film Red Boogie.
 On their December 1983 concerts in Maribor and Ljubljana, the band recorded the live album Slišiš, školjka poje ti (Listen, the Shell Sings to You).
 Beside the songs released on their studio albums, the album featured a new song, humorous folk-oriented tune "Naša Lidija je pri vojakih" ("Our Lidija Is With the Soldier"), inspired by the appearance of first female soldiers in Yugoslav People's Army.
 On the album, as the authors of the song the band signed Top Zizi (a pun inspired by the name of the American rock band ZZ Top); at the time, the band would often disguise themselves and perform as their own opening act under this name.
 "Naša Lidija je pri vojakih" gained large popularity in SR Slovenia, and the band, until then maintaining large fanbase in Belgrade, Zagreb and Sarajevo only, started performing across their home republic.
 The band's work was especially well received in Sarajevo, enjoying popularity among the fans of the New Primitivist bands Zabranjeno Pušenje and Elvis J. Kurtović & His Meteors.
-In 1984, Predin cooperated with the Sarajevo-based band Kongres, appearing in two songs on their album Zarjavele trobente (Rusty Trumpets), "Zabava" ("Entertainment") and the title track, as vocalist and co-author of the lyrics.
+In 1984, Predin attended listening sessions with the Sarajevo-based band Kongres, where he was shown two finished songs from their album Zarjavele trobente (Rusty Trumpets), "Zabava" ("Entertainment") and the title track.
+He later recalled the track and covered it in his album Tu smo - vasi smo!